HarshilMaks/InsightDocs/docs/DEVELOPMENT.md

 from fastapi import FastAPI
 from sqlalchemy import Column

-from insightdocs.core import BaseAgent from insightdocs.models import Document
+from backend.core import BaseAgent from backend.models import Document
 ```

 ## Testing Guidelines